The Polytechnic uses student-centred approaches, primarily problem- and project-based learning.

-The Polytechnic’s Programmes and courses use a blended learning approach that includes face-to-face classroom-based learning, online supported delivery (e.g. Moodle), project-based learning, job placement, internships, individual work, and group work.
-Tutors develop lessons so students are engaged in the learning process and are encouraged to ask questions and use problem-based learning strategies.
+The Polytechnic’s Programmes and courses use a blended learning approach that includes face-to-face classroom-based learning, online supported delivery (e.g. Moodle, Big Blue Button, Microsoft Teams), problem- and project-based learning, job placement, internships, individual, and group work.
+Tutors develop lessons so students are engaged in the learning process and are encouraged to ask questions and use student-centred learning strategies.
 The Polytechnic endeavors to create an atmosphere in the classroom where everyone is equal and can express their learning and opinions about the subject, and share their knowledge, while tutors facilitate and guide the learning.
-An emphasis is placed on relevant practical projects in all years of the bachelor Programmes.
+An emphasis is placed on relevant authentic practical projects in all years of the bachelor Programmes.

 The Polytechnic has specialist spaces for students to ensure they have access to the environment and equipment needed in their learning experience, such as the ICT innovation lab.
 Work-integrated learning is another important aspect of education that Bahrain Polytechnic offers in cooperation with local industry and business organisations, who contribute to the students learning through:

 The Polytechnic’s grading system, is governed by the Results and Reporting Policy.
 Grade Point Values (GPV) and the Grade Point Average (GPA) are given on a scale from 0.00 to 4.00.

 Assessments at Bahrain Polytechnic are governed by the Assessment and Moderation Policy and the Results and Reporting Policy.
 All Policies can be found here.